bersavosh/XRB-LrLx_pub/README.md

    - [Plots](https://github.com/bersavosh/XRB-LrLx_pub#plots)

 ## Introduction:
-The radio-X-ray correlation in accretion neutron stars and black holes has been discussed in detail in the literature.
+The radio-X-ray correlation in accreting neutron stars and black holes has been discussed in detail in the literature.
 BH X-ray binaries (XRBs) show compact partially self-absorbed jet emission in quiescence and in the hard state during outbursts, making them brighter in radio compared to NS LMXBs with similar X-ray luminosities (Fender,Gallo & Jonker 2003; Gallo, Fender & Pooley 2003; Maccarone 2005, Migliari & Fender 2006).
 Since, there have been numerous efforts at further exploring and understanding this correlation.
 Numerous sources (both known and newly identified) have been observed in radio and X-rays.
 Here, we have compiled a collection of these measurements from the literature and we actively add new measurements as we notice new publications.

 Many of these measurements have been done/reported in different radio and X-ray bands.
 To allow comparison, we convert all of these measurements to 5 GHz (in radio) and 1-10 keV (in X-rays).
 For these conversions, we assume a flat radio spectrum in radio and use the best known photon index (assuming a power-law model) in X-rays.